ashishrajsrivastava/MyDevOps/README.md

 # My DevOps Work.

-I will be hosting my DevOps script,works documents etc here.
+I will be hosting my DevOps script and documents here.

 You may follow the documentation [here](http://mydevops.readthedocs.io/en/latest/)